jesusjorge/jesusjorge.github.io/README.md

 - Execute a large Python program hosted in GitHub
 - And all of that without any user installation, configuration, or intervention

-You could just get into a fresh Windows/Linux machine, with Python installed, and it will run the Python Script with all its dependencies, in the least amount of user effort.
+It spares you of any user intervention.
+The only thing that the users needs is a computer with Python installed, and execute one single line of code, either in Console, Python REPL, or download start.py and run it.

 It also tries to avoids Cache Delay, since it uses GitHub API.
 Such API has a [rate limit](https://api.github.com/rate_limit).
 It will fall back automatically to Raw GitHub CDN when it reaches it.